trumpfheller/trumpfheller.github.io/dictionary.md

 - Data in a dictionary is organized into pairs of keys and values.
 - use the key to access the corresponding value (indexed by keys).

+Image to remember:
+In an English language dictionary the word comes with a definition.<br>
+In a Python dictionary, the word would be the key and the definition would be the value.

 ### Syntax
  ```python
 	x = {key1:value1, key2:value2}